jkikstra/concordia/PLANS.md

 ## Timeline

-28.10.2025:
+Done:
 - [x] Jarmo explains the current state of the full workflow to Marco and Annika, shows where resources are, and what is still planned

-29.10.2025:
 - [x] Marco and Annika attempt to run the main workflow (at least 2 high priority scenarios)
-- [~] Jarmo cleans and updates post-processing scripts (including metadata; CO2 sectors; including variable names SO2/Sulfur; including filenames/scenarionames; including timesteps in netcdf)
 - [x] Jarmo checks Annika's VOC PR (check why some cells are not 0 or 1)
 - [x] Jarmo creates ERW proxy

-31.10.2025:
+- [x] Jarmo updates variabledefinitions to run multiple-CDR
+    * for Other CDR:
+        * tentatively decided to use DAC_CDR as the proxy for Other CDR, which is assumed to mainly be leakages of CDR; for MESSAGE.
+        * however, AIM mainly has soil carbon and biochar here, which would be in different locations.
+        * other models would still need to be checked.

+In progress:
+- [~] Jarmo cleans and updates post-processing scripts (including metadata; CO2 sectors; including variable names SO2/Sulfur; including filenames/scenarionames; including timesteps in netcdf)

+Tasks Jarmo:
-- [ ] Jarmo works on a (semi-automatic) plotting suite
+- [ ] Jarmo works on a (semi-automatic) plotting suites
+- [ ] Jarmp updates multiple-CDR handling for reaggregation

 Tasks Annika:
 - [ ] VOC biomass